☰ Menu

 Travel Grants

-Travel Grants Opportunities 2023
+Travel Grants Opportunities 2024

 Section A: SHOT Travel-Fund Grants (please read all information first before going to the application form)

-SHOT’s own grant program is open to those who are not eligible for SHOT-NSF grants, with descending priority as follows:
+SHOT’s own grant program is open to those members who are not eligible for SHOT-NSF grants, with descending priority as follows:

 1. Current SHOT International Scholars;